simplicitesoftware/module-demo-datalink/README.md

 	- API credentials to get a token during first call
 	- The user must have full access to `DemoSupplier` and `DemoProduct` (default is designer)

-Make sur the Crontab contains the `DataLink` job and activate it.
+Make sure the Crontab contains the `DataLink` job and activate it to desired times.

-Make sure `USE_API` services is availbale.
+Make sure `USE_API` services is available.

-Clear the platforms cached.
+Clear the platforms cache.

 ### Test

-- Create, update or delete Suppliers/Products on the master with admo, profile.
+- Create, update or delete Suppliers/Products on the master with admin profile.
 - Checks on the salve host that updates are applied automatically to local data

 ### Quality